Guides

 It’s important to remember that the life span of silicone molds can vary greatly.

-Moreover, the more often you cast, the more complicated or comprehensive your design will be, and the faster your mold might degrade.
+The more often you cast, the more complicated or comprehensive your design will be, and the faster your mold might degrade.

 Clean them with soap and water to extend their lifespan, dry them thoroughly, and then, store them flat - do not stack them unless the manufacturer says it’s okay too.